The Norfolk Towne Assembly Then

 The Norfolk Towne Assembly Today

-At the same time, although our focus is primarily on the “civilian,” we welcome those whose interests involve the military.
+While our focus is primarily on the “civilian,” we welcome those whose interests involve the military.
 In the colonial period, as well as during the early republic, there were few “professional” soldiers.
-Therefore, most soldiers in America were militia and thus almost everyone was a civilian (and had a profession) before they became “military.”
+Therefore, most soldiers in America were militia and thus were civilians (and had a profession) before they became “military” and again after they returned to civilian life.

 Sound interesting?
 Want to learn more?
-Check out our JOIN US page for more information about how you can become a part of the Norfolk Towne Assembly's efforts!
+Check out our Frequently Asked Questions page to learn more about us and becoming a member of the NTA!